arghyakar10/Beginners-Pandas-Project/README.md

 3. Police.csv = for Project 3
 4. Covid.csv = for Project 4
 5. London housing.csv = for Project 5
-6. Census Dataset.cs = for Project 6
+6. Census Dataset.csv = for Project 6